 The American Academy of Dermatology recommends looking for a moisturizer that contains natural oils such as olive or jojoba.
 Other moisturizing ingredients to look for include shea butter, lactic acid, urea, hyaluronic acid, dimethicone, glycerin, lanolin, mineral oil and petrolatum.

-Give your face a dose of hydration with a bi-weekly face mask.
+Give your face a dose of hydration with a weekly face mask.
 Rub fresh aloe vera gel thickly onto your skin.
 Wait 15 minutes before rinsing it off with warm water.